tetsuo/mailroom/README.md

 - When a token is inserted into the `tokens` table, it includes details such as the action type, a unique secret, and an optional code.
 - A PostgreSQL trigger sends a `NOTIFY` event for each newly inserted token.
-- The `listener` subscribes to this channel and processes the corresponding rows.
+- The `collector` subscribes to this channel and processes the corresponding rows.

-### Listener
+### Collector

-The `listener` subscribes to a PostgreSQL notification channel, counting events and querying the database once either a row limit (based on received notifications) or a timeout is reached.
-Results are output as **line-delimited batches** to stdout, formatted as comma-separated values in the following order:
+The `collector` subscribes to a PostgreSQL notification channel, tracks incoming events, and executes a query when either a row limit (based on the number of received notifications) or a timeout is reached.
+The results are output as **line-delimited batches** to stdout, formatted as comma-separated values in the following order:

 ```
 action,email,username,secret,code